toxicity1985/atoum-documentation/source/en/running_tests.rst

        }
    }

-Once the necessary tags defined, just have to run the tests with the appropriate tags by using the option ``--tags``, or ``-t`` in its short version:
+Once the required tags are defined, just run the tests with the appropriate tags by using the option ``--tags``, or ``-t`` in its short version:

 .. code-block:: shell

    $ ./bin/atoum -d tests/units -t thisIsOneTag

 Be careful, this statement only makes sense if there is one or more classes of unit testing and at least one of them has the specified tag.
-Otherwise, no test will be executed.
+If not, no test will be executed.

 It's possible to define several tags: